This post contains affiliate links. View our disclosure policy here.

 While there isn’t as much equipment needed to play pickleball as is required to play other sports, there are a lot of options when it comes to pickleball equipment.
 Many manufacturers have hopped on the pickleball wagon.
-This is good as it continues to improve the sport as they compete with better technology; however, it can be a bit overwhelming for someone who is new to the sport.
+This is good as it continues to improve the sport as they compete with better technology; however, it can be a bit overwhelming for someone new to the sport.

 No need to worry.
 We have you covered!
 In this article, we will go over what equipment is needed to play pickleball.